UFC 226: Miocic vs. Cormier Fight Card, TV Info, Predictions and More

 UFC 226: Miocic vs. Cormier Fight Card, TV Info, Predictions and MoreJuly 7, 2018

-Even with a compromised co-main event, UFC 226 is filed in the "can't miss" category of pay-per-views.
+Even with a compromised co-main event, Saturday's UFC 226 is filed in the "can't miss" category of pay-per-views.

-That's because the main event features two UFC champions in the main event in what is a true superfight.
-Heavyweight champion Stipe Miocic will defend his crown for the third time against current light heavyweight champion Daniel Cormier.
+The main event features two UFC champions in what is a true superfight.
+Heavyweight champion Stipe Miocic will defend his crown for the fourth time against light heavyweight champion Daniel Cormier.

-Outside of that scrap there's plenty of intrigue as well.
-Francis Ngannou and Derrick Lewis have been promoted to the co-main event after a featherweight title fight between Max Holloway and Brian Ortega was scratched due to an injury for the champion.
+Outside of that scrap, there's plenty of intrigue.
+Francis Ngannou and Derrick Lewis have been promoted to the co-main event after a featherweight title fight between Max Holloway and Brian Ortega was scratched because of an injury to the champion.

-A welterweight collision between two strikers was also promoted to the main card in Paul Felder and Mike Perry to round out an interesting five fight main card in Las Vegas.
+A welterweight collision between two strikers was also promoted to the main card in Paul Felder and Mike Perry to round out an interesting five-fight main card in Las Vegas.

-Here's a look at the complete card, all the TV info you'll need to catch the card and a look at some of the biggest fights on the card.
+Here's a look at the card, all the TV info you need to catch the event and a look at some of the PPV's biggest fights.

 Main Card (10 p.m.
 ET, PPV)

-- Stipe Miocic vs. Daniel Cormier - heavyweight championship fight
+- Stipe Miocic vs. Daniel Cormier—heavyweight championship fight

-- Derrick Lewis vs. Francis Ngannou - heavyweight
+- Derrick Lewis vs. Francis Ngannou—heavyweight

-- Paul Felder vs. Mike Perry - welterweight
+- Paul Felder vs. Mike Perry—welterweight

-- Michael Chiesa vs. Anthony Pettis - lightweight
+- Michael Chiesa vs. Anthony Pettis—catchweight

-- Gokhan Saki vs. Khalil Rountree - light heavyweight
+- Gokhan Saki vs. Khalil Rountree—light heavyweight

 Preliminary Card (8 p.m.
 ET, FS1)

-- Uriah Hall vs. Paulo Henrique Costa - middleweight
+- Uriah Hall vs. Paulo Henrique Costa—middleweight

-- Raphael Assuncao vs. Rob Font - bantamweight
+- Raphael Assuncao vs. Rob Font—bantamweight

-- Drakkar Klose vs. Lando Vannata - lightweight
+- Drakkar Klose vs. Lando Vannata—lightweight

-- Max Griffin vs. Curtis Millender - welterweight
+- Max Griffin vs. Curtis Millender—welterweight

 Preliminary Card (7 p.m.
 ET, Fight Pass)

-- Daniel Hooker vs. Gilbert Burns - lightweight
+- Daniel Hooker vs. Gilbert Burns—lightweight

-- Jamie Moyle vs. Emily Whitmire - women's strawweight
+- Jamie Moyle vs. Emily Whitmire—women's strawweight

 Stipe Miocic vs. Daniel Cormier

-Once upon a time Daniel Cormier was an undefeated heavyweight who ran through all comers, winning the Strikeforce Grand Prix and going 2-0 against Frank Mir and Roy Nelson in his transition to the UFC.
+Once upon a time, Daniel Cormier was an undefeated heavyweight who ran through all comers, winning the Strikeforce Grand Prix and going 2-0 against Frank Mir and Roy Nelson in his transition to the UFC.

 If Cormier's training partner—Cain Velasquez—didn't look like an unstoppable force at heavyweight at the time, it's hard to tell what would have become of DC in the division.
-Instead, Cormier opted to drop to 205 and avoid the dilemma of not wanting to fight his champion teammate.
+Instead, Cormier opted to drop to 205 and thus avoided fighting his champion teammate.

 DC has captured the light heavyweight title.
 Now, fans will get to see how Cormier stacks up as a heavyweight.

-Miocic is now the seemingly unstoppable force at the heavyweight division.
-His well-rounded game and athleticism has made him the most successful champion in the division's history with three consecutive title defense.
+Miocic is now the seemingly unstoppable force of the heavyweight division.
+His well-rounded game and athleticism have made him the most successful champion in the division's history with three consecutive title defense.
 Five of his six wins since 2015 have been by (T)KO.

-The matchup should be an interesting one.
-Cormier (246 pounds) actually weighed more than Miocic (242.5) at the weigh-ins on Friday, but the heavyweight champion will boast a five-inch height advantage and an eight-inch reach advantage.
+The matchup should be interesting.
+Cormier (246 pounds) was heavier than Miocic (242.5) at the weigh-ins Friday, but the heavyweight champion boasts a five-inch height advantage and an eight-inch edge in reach.

 Cormier is used to giving up length—even at light heavyweight—but he's also been caught by longer fighters such as Anthony "Rumble" Johnson, Alexander Gustafsson and Jon Jones.

 DC's wrestling is undoubtedly his best weapon against Miocic.
-His opponent has proven to have effective wrestling, but outside the Francis Ngannou fight it isn't where he's preferred to be in the cage.
-If Cormier can close the distance and secure takedowns on a regular basis it'll be his fight to lose.
+His opponent has proved to have effective wrestling, but outside the Francis Ngannou fight, it isn't where he's preferred to be in the cage.
+If Cormier can close the distance and secure takedowns on a regular basis, it will be his fight to lose.

 That's easier said than done.
 Cormier has been hittable and rocked in fights against Jones, Gustafsson and even Volkan Oezdemir.
 While he's been able to fall back on his wrestling when that happens, Miocic will be a much larger opponent to bring down when he's tired.

-Instead the deciding factor could be the counter-punching that Miocic has developed at this point in his career.
-He's become a knockout artist thanks to his timing on counters and Cormier's hard-charging style should give him plenty opportunities to do it.
+Instead the deciding factor could be the counter-punching that Miocic has developed.
+He's become a knockout artist thanks to his timing on counters, and Cormier's hard-charging style should give the champion plenty of opportunities to show that.

-Cormier could have success early walking through Miocic's offense and scoring in the clinch or with his wrestling, but it's a matter of time before he gets caught by the champion's power.
+Cormier could have success early, walking through Miocic's offense and scoring in the clinch or with his wrestling.
+But it's a matter of time before he gets caught by the champion's power.

-Prediction: Miocic via third-round TKO
+Prediction: Miocic via third-round TKO.

 Derrick Lewis vs. Francis Ngannou